celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

   * Development Team - Mesut Boztas (Dynamics Expert)
   * Development Team - Enver Yilmaz (Dynamics Developer - Tester)

 - Decision 3 - User roles have been discussed by the Team.
-Finally come to an agreement that new temporary Etg users should be created within Etg domain for the Province to access
+Finally come to an agreement that new temporary Etg users should be created within Etg domain for the Province to access Dynamics 365 F&O Server maintained by Etg.
+  + Action Item 1 - Scrum Master to facilitate and have new users opened

 ## "Code Challenge" Daily Scrum Meeting - 1
 ## "Code Challenge" Daily Scrum Meeting - 2